-The various phases through which geothermal development undergoes in Kenya are the most commonly used worldwide with perhaps minor modifications.
-These are:- a) review of existing information of a prospect; b) Detailed surface exploration; c) exploration drilling and well testing; d) appraisal drilling and well testing; e) feasibility studies; f) production drilling, power plant design and environmental impact assessment; g) power station construction and commissioning; h) reservoir management and further development and i) shutdown and abandonment.
+The various planning aspects of geothermal projects in Kenya are the most commonly applicable worldwide with perhaps minor modifications.
+These are:- a) review of existing information of a prospect; b) Detailed surface exploration; c) exploration drilling and well testing; d) appraisal drilling and well testing; e) feasibility studies; f) production drilling, reservoir evaluation, power plant design and environmental impact assessment; g) power station construction and commissioning; h) reservoir management and further development, and i) shutdown and abandonment.

-Indicative periods for various stages are given in Figure 1 and the cost estimated for a green field in Kenya is given in Table 1.
-The development programme is about 8 years.
+Indicative periods for various aspects are given in Figure 1 and the cost estimated for a green field in Kenya is given in Table 1.
+The planning and implementation programme is about 8 years.
 However, with a lot of ingenuity, the programme can be reduced to 5 years particularly if finances are readily available.